-As the projected increase in world population over the next generation will occur almost entirely in developing countries, any policies aimed at minimising that increase should be captured within the international development agenda.
-This was exactly the conclusion reached at the landmark 1994 International Conference on Population and Development whose 20-year Programme of Action, known as the Cairo Consensus, has proved to be a decisive influence on population policy.
+Nonetheless, the unwritten goal of stabilising global population is not seriously questioned.
+Likewise, it is accepted that any policies aimed at minimising population growth should be captured within the international development agenda – because that growth is confidently predicted to occur almost entirely in developing countries.
+This approach had been formulated at the landmark 1994 International Conference on Population and Development whose 20-year Programme of Action, known as the Cairo Consensus, has proved to be a decisive influence on population policy.

 World Population Projections